Ask your health care provider about Fluzone

 Time to get vaccinated?
 Check out these frequently asked questions about the flu shot.
 Learn about the flu shot

-Fluzone vaccine is intended for persons 6 months of age and older.
-Fluzone Intradermal vaccine is intended for persons 18 through 64 years of age.
-Fluzone High-Dose vaccine is intended for persons 65 years of age and older.
+Fluzone Quadrivalent vaccine is intended for use in persons 6 months of age and older.
+Fluzone Intradermal vaccine is intended for use in persons 18 through 64 years of age.
+Fluzone High-Dose vaccine is intended for use in persons 65 years of age and older.

 By clicking on this link, you will be leaving this Sanofi Pasteur website and going to another, entirely independent website.
 Sanofi Pasteur provides this link as a service to its website visitors; however, it takes no responsibility for the information presented on any website but its own.